Duke of Burgundy

-When the male line of the Valois Dukes of Burgundy became extinct in 1477, the Duchy of Burgundy was confiscated by Louis XI of France.
-The title Duke of Burgundy passed to Habsburg monarchs via marriage.
-The Habsburgs used it to have a claim on Burgundy proper and to rule their Burgundian Inheritance.
-Today, the title is used by the House of Bourbon as a revived courtesy title.
+When the male line of the Valois dukes of Burgundy became extinct in 1477, the Duchy of Burgundy was confiscated by Louis XI of France.
+The title "duke of Burgundy" passed to Habsburg monarchs after Mary of Burgundy married Maximilian I of Austria in 1477.
+The Habsburgs used this connection to claim Burgundy proper and to rule their Burgundian inheritance until the Napoleonic era.
+The title was subsequently revived for several younger sons of the House of Bourbon and since 1975, branches of it have used "duke of Burgundy" as a revived courtesy title.

-List of Dukes of Burgundy
+List of dukes of Burgundy

 Bosonid dynasty (880–956)

 The first margrave (marchio), later duke (dux), of Burgundy was Richard of the House of Ardennes, whose duchy was created from the merging of several regional counties of the kingdom of Provence which had belonged to his brother Boso.
+Richard was the son of Eccard of Macon and Richildis of Arles, Boso the son of Bivin of Gorze and Richildis of Arles.

 His descendants and their relatives by marriage ruled the duchy until its annexation over a century later by the French crown, their suzerain.